Age Friendly Summit

 Published on 28 March 2025 04:02 PM

-“I’m truly inspired by the solutions and collaborations showcased today,” said Denise.
-“It’s clear that age-friendly cities aren’t just about improving physical spaces; they’re about fostering a mindset where older adults are not just supported, but empowered to live fulfilling lives.
-I’m excited to take these learnings back to my own community and continue advocating for change.”
+“I’m truly inspired by the solutions and collaborations showcased at the summit,” said Denise.
+“It’s clear that age-friendly cities aren’t just about improving physical spaces; they’re about fostering a mindset where older adults are not just supported but empowered to live fulfilling lives.
+I’m excited to be involved in this worldwide information exchange and take these learnings back to my own community and continue advocating for change.”

-The Centre for Ageing Better Summit serves as a vital forum for cross-border collaboration, allowing cities from around the world to learn from one another and advance the global age-friendly movement.
+The Centre for Ageing Better serves as a vital partner for collaboration, allowing cities from around the UK to learn from one another and advance the World Health Organisation (WHO) global age-friendly movement.
 The discussions highlighted the importance of accessibility, healthcare, community involvement, and policy development in building cities where people of all ages can thrive.

-With a growing global population of older adults, events like these play a crucial role in shaping the future of cities and communities.
-The summit not only provided a wealth of knowledge and expertise but also sparked important conversations about how to work together to ensure that ageing populations are celebrated and supported.
+With a growing global population of older adults, events like these play a crucial role in shaping the thought process for the future of cities and communities.
+The event not only provided a wealth of knowledge from Greater Manchester’s expertise but also sparked important conversations about how to work together to ensure that ageing populations are celebrated and supported.

-As Denise prepares to return to her local community, she is eager to continue advocating for age-friendly policies and practices in Norwich, driven by the wealth of ideas and collaborations she experienced at the summit.
+As Denise prepares to return to Norwich, she is eager to continue to fly the flag for Age Friendly policies and practices locally, driven by the wealth of ideas and collaborations she experienced at the summit.
 The event reinforced that creating inclusive cities requires collective action and a shared vision for a future where ageing is a celebrated part of life.

 Age Friendly Norwich